KostaBarbar/Java_Assign_2/README.md

 ---

+### Team Information

+Kosta Barbarigos 	- 101631676 	- COS80007
+Steve Fleming 		- 100963909 	- COS80007

+### How To Run Prototypes

+1. Open an instance of a mySQL database on your localhost.
+XAMPP and WAMP have been tested to work.
+2. Unzip the folder to a suitable location (such as the desktop).
+3. Navigate to the SQLConnector class located in "PrototypeClientServer\src\prototypeclientserver\SQLConnector.java".
+4. Edit the file so that the user, pass, and getconn fields correspond to the credentials of your instance.
+By default the username is "root" the password is empty "" and the port is "3306".
+5. Navigate to the root directory add run the corresponding batch files to run prototypes.

+### Individual Contributions

+Whilst many components were developed by both individuals, some functionality was predominantly created by one individual.
+As such, the contributions has been divided into who created what, as well as who ammended/contributed to what.
+As a brief overview, Steve predominantly worked on creating the forms templates, validations, the prepare and bill functionalities and the word report.
+Kosta predominantly worked on creating the CSVReader, programatically loading values into the comboboxes, the database and the Javadoc documentation.

+##### Created

+Kosta Barbarigos

+- CSVReader class to read in the CSV file, sanitise their inputs and sort items into food and beverage.
+(Also sorts by radio box)
+- MenuItem class, layout, getters and setters
+- FocusListener for display orders (DOFListener) in standalone
+- Display Orders event listener and functionality for client server
+- Display Choice event listener and functionality for standalone
+- Clear display event listener for both prototypes
+- Quit event listener for standalone
+- Programatically loading comboboxes
+- Updating tables in standalone
+- SQLConnector class to interact with SQL, test connection, create and populate database, make queries

+Steve Fleming

+- The standalone GUI view form templates for standalone and client server
+- Regex validation
+- Enter Data event listener
+- Display Choice event listener for client server
+- Prepare event listener and functionality for both prototypes
+- Bill event listener and functionality for both prototypes
+- Order class
+- OrderRecord class
+- DataController class
+- DataModel class, extends standard model to include threading.
+- onModelUpdate class
+- Customer, Receptionist and Chef models and controllers
+- Creating orders in client server prototype

+##### Contributed

+Kosta Barbarigos

+- Enter data event listener
+- Validate customer details inputs
+- GUI view forms functionality (card layout, tables)

+Steve Fleming

+-

 ### Features Completed

 Standalone Implementation

 - GUI - all aspects of the interface implemented to meet given screenshots from assignment description.